 Here are some tips for fielding the comments in a way that might prevent further barbs…

 Explain why you make these choices.
-If you’ve become healthier over the last year, let them know that this result has come because of making the right choices.
+If you’ve become more mindful over the last year, let them know that this result has come because of making the right choices.
 You don’t feel the need to eat all the things you used to eat.
 Let them know that this matters to you, and you’d really like their support.

-Let them know how overeating sugary non-foods makes you feel.
-You know that over-eating this crap makes you feel lethargic, fuzzy-headed and regretful afterwards.
-Let them know that you feel good, inside and out, when you eat healthy and clean.
-Blatantly inform them that overeating foods that make you feel horrible won’t make you happy; it will do the opposite.
+Let them know how eating without mindfulness makes you feel.
+You know that eating the way you used to makes you feel badly afterwards.
+Let them know that you feel good, inside and out, when you eat mindfully.
+Blatantly inform them that eating like you used to won’t make you happy; it will do the opposite.

 If something hurts, say it.
 Say Uncle Ned says something that does more than rub you the wrong way; it feels like a punch in the stomach.
 Let him know it hurts.
 Let him know you love him, and that comments like that make you feel like you’re getting drop-kicked.
 He might not know how hurtful he’s being.
 He might think twice next time he takes a jab like that if he knows how much it bothers you.

 …OR don’t worry about explaining yourself.
 Smile.
 Know they love you anyway.
 Know they’re making these comments because they love you, or because there’s something going on with them that prompts them to remark on your choices.
 Then, do what makes you happy.

 If you have to resort to the final tactic because of stubborn family members, don’t worry.
 It’s entirely possible to stay on track even if you’re getting bombarded from all directions.